 Self Monitoring Path Guide in Large Venues

-Indoor positioning and navigation systems can be the path guide for visitors in huge facilities that generally need a local in order to explore the venue optimally.
-With large interior spaces commonly functioning on geo-referenced data with Wi-Fi access points on each corner and also Bluetooth beacon signal strengths within the buildings, it becomes easy for indoor positioning systems to function and serve their visitors.
+It can be the path guide for visitors in huge facilities that generally need a local in order to explore the venue optimally.
+With large interior spaces commonly functioning on geo-referenced data with Wi-Fi access points on each corner and also Bluetooth beacon signal strengths within the buildings, it becomes easy for this system to function and serve their visitors.

 Cuts down Unnecessary Wandering in Large Venues

 Most visitors in large venues happen to spend a lot of time wandering through the facility unreasonably, fetching nothing in the process.
-Time constraint becomes one of the major challenges for management of today’s large venues.
-Indoor positioning technology becomes very appropriate for venues that have pre-configured time slots like museums, zoos, airports, etc.
+Time constraint becomes one of the major challenges for the management of today’s large venues.
+This technology becomes very appropriate for venues that have pre-configured time slots like museums, zoos, airports, etc.

-An indoor positioning system serves not just the visitors but also the management of the venue with its end to end functionality.
+It serves not just the visitors but also the management of the venue with its end to end functionality.
 Large facility managers have a million things to do every day; attending budget meetings, consulting vendors, answering emails and much more.
 Besides these, there are employees with questions, management concerns and issues that need to be sorted.
-And all this needs to be done before the end of day!
-Managing time therefore becomes a big challenge for a facility manager.
-Indoor position and navigation technology can be the right choice as it can help manage a wide range of locations, spaces, services and assets critical in today’s fast paced world.
+And all this needs to be done before the end of the day!
+Managing time, therefore, becomes a big challenge for a facility manager.
+Indoor position and navigation technology can be the right choice as it can help manage a wide range of locations, spaces, services, and assets critical in today’s fast-paced world.

 Adopting Technology That is User-friendly

-There is a prevalent notion among visitors that management of large venues doesn’t really focus on significant visitor experience areas, which eventually affects their average visitor engagement ratings.
+There is a prevalent notion among visitors that the management of large venues doesn’t really focus on significant visitor experience areas, which eventually affects their average visitor engagement ratings.
 They don’t realize that interfaces of most technologies tend to be overly complicated which could lead to disinterest from the visitors’ end.
-But in case of indoor positioning technologies, the users are presented with a friendly interface to engage them thoroughly in order to maximize their day at the venue.
+But in case of this technology, the users are presented with a friendly interface to engage them thoroughly in order to maximize their day at the venue.